OutOfTheVoid/ProjectRed/README.md

 It is broken up into several discrete parts, which include:

+  * Red: The master library, containing everything that doesn't (or shouldn't) fit into sublibraries, as well as further utility and abstractions on sublibraries.
   * SDLX: An OOP wrapper for the SDL2 multimedia library
   * Xenon: An OOP OpenGL abstraction library with 3D management and generation utilities
   * RAUX: A OOP Resource management and aquisition library.